Alaska Dirt Bike Laws: What Riders Should Know

 A rider in bright red and orange gear sits on a green dirt bike, looking off into the distance on an open concrete area with bare trees under a blue sky.

-• Headlight (high and low beams)
+• Headlight with high and low beams

 • Rear reflector

-• Rearview mirrors (one on each side)
+• Rearview mirrors on both sides

 • Horn audible from at least 200 feet